--At the end of the lab (around 2:15 on Thursday) you will be expected to pick about 10 of the cases and explain them (about 1 minute for each case) in a Power Point presentation to the class.
+-At the end of the lab (around 2:15 on Thursday) groups should pick anywhere from 5-10 of the cases and explain them (about 1 minute for each case) in a Power Point presentation to the class.

-Other rules:
+Other notes:

--You must use at least one TC image from every basin: Atlantic, NE Pacific, NW Pacific, N Indian, S Indian, and SW Pacific

-If you find additional images that help you explain the environment, save those also.
-The idea is to make a good scientific argument for why the storm is evolving as it is, using the best available evidence.
-Make sure to use the NHC Forecast Discussion archive and read the forecasters' opinions (but keep in mind the forecasts were sometimes later proven to be wrong).
+- -Try to use at least one TC image from every basin: Atlantic, NE Pacific, NW Pacific, N Indian, S Indian, and SW Pacific - If you find additional images that help you explain the environment, save those also.
+The idea is to make a good scientific argument for why the storm is evolving as it is, using the best available evidence. - -Make sure to use the NHC Forecast Discussion archive and read the forecasters' opinions (but keep in mind the forecasts were sometimes later proven to be wrong).